morzelowski/smbsignscan/README.md

 ▐░By░M0U░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░  ▌
 ▐▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▌

-Tiny Python tool that politely pokes SMB and asks, “Do you require signing?”
+Tiny Python tool that politely pokes SMB and asks: “Do you require signing?”

 It’s shy: one packet by default, two if you get fancy.
 Your SIEM may not even notice it showed up with flowers.